 We charge commission fees for sales transaction consummated in GigaCloud Marketplace.
 We do not take control of the merchandise provided by the sellers at any time during the transactions and we do not have latitude over pricing of the merchandise.
-We set a percentage of the transacted product value as commission fees initially when a transaction is completed; and, for customers whose monthly transaction value reaches certain specified hurdles, they would receive a varying level of credits that is applied retrospectively depending on the tier they have reached.
+Commission fee is determined as a percentage based on the value of merchandise being sold by the sellers.
 Revenue of commission fee is recognized upon successful sales of the merchandise by the sellers when the buyers take ownership and control of the merchandise at their wish.
-As we reset and confirm the credit and hence the effective rate of commission fee for each seller at the end of each calendar month, no estimation of variable consideration is required beyond the end of each month.